Liverpool: Rugby league

+Professional rugby league was again absent from the city until Anfield hosted the 1989 Charity Shield where Widnes beat Wigan 27–22.
+Two years later, the stadium hosted the 1991 World Club Challenge where Wigan beat Penrith 21–4.
+Trying to capitalise on the growing interest in the sport, not just in Liverpool but across the country, St Helens (the only professional club in the wider Merseyside region) held a number of home games at Anfield in the mid to late 1990s.
+However wider problems with the sport as a result of the Super League war stopped this initiative.

+The professional game would again be absent from city until the mid and late 2010s when Anfield again hosted the 2016 Rugby League Four Nations final, Test 2 of the 2018 Baskerville Shield, and Magic Weekend in 2019.
+40,042 attended the Four Nations final.

+Everton's new Bramley-Moore Dock Stadium will host Test 2 of the 2025 Ashes.

 Boxing

 Boxing is massively popular in Liverpool.
 The city has a proud heritage and history in the sport and is home to around 22 amateur boxing clubs, which are responsible for producing many successful boxers, such as Nel Tarleton, Alan Rudkin, John Conteh, Andy Holligan, Liam Smith, Paul Hodkinson, Tony Bellew and Robin Ried.
 The city also boasts a consistently strong amateur contingent which is highlighted by Liverpool being the most represented city on the GB Boxing team, as well as at the 2012 London Olympics, the most notable Liverpool amateur fighters include; Jimmy Lloyd, George Turpin, Tony Willis, Robin Reid and David Price who have all medalled at the Olympic Games.
 Boxing events are usually hosted at the Echo Arena and Liverpool Olympia within the city, although the former home of Liverpool boxing was the renowned Liverpool Stadium.